SrdjanCoric/pedac/light_pedac.md

 1. What is a substring?
 2. What is a palindrome?
 3. Will inputs be only strings?
+4. What does it mean to treat palindrome words case insensitive?

 input : string
-output: array of substring
+output: array of substrings
-rules: palindrome words should be case insensitive, meaning "abBA" is a palindrome =end
+rules: palindrome words should be case insensitive, meaning "abBA" is a palindrome.
+=end
 ```